-Other comprehensive income All other re-measurements in respect of the obligation and plan assets are included in other comprehensive income and never reclassified to profit or loss.
+Defined contribution plans Other comprehensive incomeAll other re-measurements in respect of the obligation and plan assets are included in other comprehensive income and never reclassified to profit or loss.
 Termination benefits The bank recognises termination benefits as a liability in the statement of financial position and as an expense, included in staff costs, in profit or loss when it has a present obligation relating to termination.
 The bank has a present obligation at the earlier of when the bank can no longer withdraw the offer of the termination benefit or when the bank recognises any related restructuring costs.
-Liability for short term employee benefits Leave pay The bank recognises a liability for the employees' rights to annual leave in respect of past service.
+Leave pay The bank recognises a liability for the employees' rights to annual leave in respect of past service.
 The amount recognised by the bank is based on current salary of employees and the contractual terms between the employee and the bank.
 The expense is included in staff costs.
 Bonuses The bank recognises a liability and an expense for management and staff bonuses when it is probable that the economic benefits will be paid and the amount can be reliably measured.
 The expense is included in staff costs.